course-details-portlet

 Further on evaluation

-The portfolio consists of up to three group presentations or similar assignments during the semester.
+The portfolio consists of up to five group presentations or similar assignments during the semester.
 More details regarding the portfolio will be given at the beginning of the semester.
-Students will have to pass both the portfolio and the oral exam in order to complete the course.
-Portfolio to be handed in initially via Blackboard, later via Inspera at a specified date which will be announced later in the semester.
+Students will have to pass all individual portfolio assignments in order to complete the course.
+Portfolio to be handed in initially via Canvas, later via Inspera at a specified date which will be announced later in the semester.
+The portfolio counts for 40% of the overall grade in the course and the oral examination for 60%.

 Required previous knowledge

-Completed 1st and 2nd year in Bachelor program in economics and administration at NTNU or equivalent programs nationally or internationally.
+Completed 1st and 2nd year in Bachelor program in economics and administration at NTNU or equivalent programs/course portfolios nationally or internationally.

 Course materials